-I spent the past five years at the NU Office of Research Administration & Finance (ORAF) as a Post-Award Analyst.
-Prior to NU, I spent a career in Federal Law Enforcement, with a primary focus on Counterintelligence activities.
+I’ve spent the past six years at the Northeastern Office of Research Administration & Finance (ORAF) as a post-award analyst.
+Prior to Northeastern, I spent a career in Federal Law Enforcement, with a primary focus on Counterintelligence activities.

-What’s the most compelling thing to you about the research/work that goes on at the College?
+What’s the most compelling thing to you about the work that goes on at the College?

 We have seen the research awards at Northeastern grow tremendously over the past years.
 A leader in those efforts is Khoury College.
 The research activities at Khoury College are concentrated on addressing some of the largest challenges we all face in everyday life (such as security and healthcare).
 Khoury College is truly making an impact.

 Where did you grow up?